 The AVITA group of companies (comprising AVITA Medical, Inc. ("AVITA" or the "Company") and its subsidiaries, including AVITA Medical Pty Limited, previously known as AVITA Medical Limited, ("AVITA Medical")) (collectively, "AVITA Group" or "we", "us", or "our") is a commercial-stage regenerative medicine company focused on the treatment of burns, trauma and other acute injuries, together with skin defects like vitiligo.
 The Company's lead product is the RECELL® System, a device that enables healthcare professionals to produce a suspension of Spray-On SkinTM Cells using a small sample of the patient's own skin.
 In September 2018, the United States Food & Drug Administration ("FDA") granted premarket approval ("PMA") to the RECELL System for use in the treatment of acute thermal burns in patients eighteen years and older.
 Following receipt of our original PMA, we commenced commercializing the RECELL System in January 2019 in the United States.
 In 2021 FDA expanded the approval to include pediatric acute full-thickness thermal burns.
 In February 2022, the FDA approved a PMA supplement for the RECELL® Autologous Cell Harvesting Device with enhanced ease-of-use, aimed at providing clinicians a more efficient user experience and simplified workflow.
 In addition, the FDA has granted the Company Investigational Device Exemptions ("IDEs") which have enabled the Company to initiate pivotal clinical trials to further expand the approval of the RECELL System for soft tissue reconstruction and vitiligo.
 Enrollment of those clinical trials is complete, with topline results recently announced for the soft tissue reconstruction trial.
-Results from those studies are intended to support the Company's pursuit of FDA approval to market the RECELL System in the United States for those indications.
+Results from those indications.